-- Process: the journey is more important than the destination, and that’s the learning and awareness that the coach will always bring in the coaching relationship.
+- Process: the journey is more important than the destination, and that’s the learning and awareness the coach will always bring into the coaching relationship.
 The coach will meet the coachee wherever they are in their process, in their journey, helping them navigate the road towards their destination.

 C. Co-active coaching contexts

-The coach will have points of coaching with the coachee, in which she will bring different contexts.
+The coach will have coaching points with the coachee, in which she will bring different contexts.
 In co-active, the coach has five points of contact with the coachee, creating five contexts:

 - Listening: listening happens on a deeper level, for the meaning behind the words, for what is unsaid, for the coachee’s values, vision and purpose.
-The coach is also listening for resistance, fear, negative beliefs, and the voice of the internal saboteur that resists change.
+The coach also listens for resistance, fear, negative beliefs, and the voice of the internal saboteur that resists change.

-- Intuition: the coach is also listening with their intuition (thought, hunch, gut feeling).
+- Intuition: the coach also listens to their intuition (thought, hunch, gut feeling).

-- Forward and Deepen: co-active coaching is not only about “forwarding” the action of the coachee, but to also helping the coachee reach deep learning about how these actions connect with the coachee’s core principles and values.
+- Forward and Deepen: co-active coaching is not only about “forwarding” the action of the coachee but also helping the coachee reach deep learning about how these actions connect with the coachee’s core principles and values.

-- Self-management: the coach must get out of the way, to manage her own thoughts and emotions, remove biases, and stay free from ego, to truly hold the coachee’s agenda (and not form a parallel one).
+- Self-management: the coach must get out of the way, manage her own thoughts and emotions, remove biases, and stay free from ego to truly hold the coachee’s agenda (and not form a parallel one).